 Description of Plant

-This plant bears flowers during rainy season.
-The both male and female flowers are borne on different plants.
+This plant bear flowers during rainy season.
+Both male and female flowers are borne on different plants.

 Spike when once get ripened, turns red in color.

 Root are grayish brown colored and longitudinally wrinkled.
 They are Perennial woody roots.